BlueJayton/Squish-Reviews/README.md

 This website was made with Python and Flask.
 It uses the TMDB API to retrieve information about movies and the MediaWiki API to get the wikipedia page for the movie.

-Libraries use include dotenv, random, os, requests, and urllib.
+Libraries used include dotenv, random, os, requests, and urllib.

 Bootstrap scripts and css were used in order to make a dismissable alert that showed flask flash messages whenever a movie was not successfully found by the TMDB API.